qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 According to the level selected in the symbol tree, you'll get enabled different tools at the bottom of the dialog to :

-* |mActionSignPlus| add new symbol layers: you can imbricate as many symbols as you want
+* |mActionSignPlus| add new symbol layer: you can imbricate as many symbols as you want
-* |mActionSignMinus| remove symbol layers
+* |mActionSignMinus| remove the selected symbol layer
 * lock colors of symbol layer: a |locked| locked color stays unchanged when user changes the color at the global (or upper) symbol level
 * |mActionDuplicateLayer| duplicate a (group of) symbol layer(s)
 * move up or down the symbol layer
-* apply :ref:`special effects <draw-effects>` to the symbol layer
+* apply :ref:`special effects <draw_effects>` to the symbol layer
 * save the designed symbol into your symbol library
 * or choose in the :guilabel:`Advanced` |selectstring| drop-down list, to **clip features to canvas extent**.